When Will I Be Notified of My Financial Aid?

 It is important that you file a Free Application for Federal Student Aid by the suggested priority financial aid deadline, which depends upon the semester you plan to start.
 Point Park begins to process financial aid applications for the fall term in the preceding spring.

-- Incoming freshmen, transfer students, accelerated students, part-time students and graduate students for Summer and Fall begin in late February
+- Incoming freshmen, transfer students, part-time students and graduate students for Summer and Fall begin in late February

 - Continuing students begin April 15